 The EEP/Shiree programme was worth over £83.5 million.
 Known by many as ‘Shiree’ –the Bangla word for ‘steps’ – the name is an acronym for “Stimulating Household Improvements Resulting in Economic Empowerment” which reflected the programme’s core approach: to provide households with the assets and support needed to take enduring steps out of extreme poverty.

-EEP/shiree provides resources to national and international NGOs working in Bangladesh through two challenge funds: the Scale Fund and the Innovation Fund.
-The Scale Fund provides NGOs opportunities to take large numbers of people out of extreme poverty using tried and tested methods.
-The Innovation Fund challenges NGOs to design and implement innovative approaches to reducing extreme poverty in urban and rural areas of Bangladesh.
-Additionally from 2012 shiree is also implementing two nutrition funds.
-The Scale Fund Nutrition Component implements direct nutrition support across existing shiree scale partners.
-The Innovation Fund Nutrition Component tests unproven approaches to increasing protein intake among key target groups.
+EEP/Shiree used two challenge funds to provide resources to national and international NGOs working in Bangladesh: the Scale Fund and the Innovation Fund.
+The Scale Fund, using tried and tested methods, gave NGOs opportunities to take large numbers of people out of extreme poverty.
+The Innovation Fund challenged NGOs to design and implement innovative approaches to reducing extreme poverty in urban and rural areas.

-Harewelle International Ltd and PMTC Bangladesh Ltd manage the Fund in consultation with consortium partners including the Centre for Development Studies (CDS) at Bath University, the British Council and Unnayan Shamannay.
-EEP/shiree is one in DFID’s portfolio of projects designed to reduce extreme poverty and vulnerability in Bangladesh.
+EEP/Shiree was managed by Ecorys UK Ltd and PMTC Bangladesh Ltd with their consortium partners, the Centre for Development Studies (CDS) at Bath University, the British Council and Unnayan Shamannay.